christofolo/christofolo.github.io/musictheory.md

 Definitions to learn: the first note in a scale is called the Tonic.

+Practice Exercises:

+1. Play the Major scale on a single string starting on any fret that you wish.
+2. Try using a droning note.

 ## Part 3: The First Major Scale to learn is The C Major Scale

 ![ ]({{ site.baseurl }}/images/fretboard-c-major.png){: .mx-auto.d-block :}